abe-winter/automigrate/README.md

 ## What does & doesn't work

-* Adding tables, indexes and columns should mostly work
+* [x] Adding tables, indexes and columns should mostly work
-* modifying primary keys doesn't work
+* [ ] modifying primary keys doesn't work
-* modifying column types doesn't work (even something inoccuous like a default)
+* [ ] modifying column types doesn't work (even something inoccuous like a default)
-* For diffs that are erroring, you can override with a [.manualmig.yml file](./.manualmig.yml)
+* [x] For diffs that are erroring, you can override with a [.manualmig.yml file](./.manualmig.yml)
-* Be careful with using unescaped keywords as names (i.e. a table named table) -- you'll likely confuse the parser even where your sql engine allows it
+* [ ] Be careful with using unescaped keywords as names (i.e. a table named table) -- you'll likely confuse the parser even where your sql engine allows it
-* This hasn't been tested on a wide range of syntax (i.e. arrays / json)
+* [ ] This hasn't been tested on a wide range of syntax (i.e. arrays / json)
-* Not sure if capitalized SQL keywords are supported (todo add tests)
+* [ ] Not sure if capitalized SQL keywords are supported (todo add tests)
-* Arbitrary whitespace changes can probably confuse the parser (todo add tests)
+* [ ] Arbitrary whitespace changes can probably confuse the parser (todo add tests)
-* Anything that messes with the git history (like a rebase) is deeply confusing to this tool and will result in bad migrations.
+* [ ] Anything that messes with the git history (like a rebase) is deeply confusing to this tool and will result in bad migrations.
 Workaround:
+    - **warning**: this method only works if the rebase doesn't change migrations
     - figure out the new sha that corresponds to your last old sha -- most likely you can do a `git show $OLDSHA` and then look for that commit msg in `git log`
     - and insert that corresponding sha into the `automigrate_meta` table: `psql -h 172.17.0.2 -U postgres -c "insert into automigrate (sha) values ('$NEWSHA')"`
     - you should be good to go
     - todo: find a way to automatically detect & recover from rebases
+    - todo: provide an `--opaque` argument that doesn't try to create granular changes for each commit in the history

 ## Comparison vs other tools